electricbookworks/electric-book/_docs/editing/video.md

 * Page contents
 {:toc}

 You can include any iframe in markdown to embed a video.
-We've created a simple way to embed videos from YouTube and Vimeo.
+The Electric Book template makes it especially easy to embed videos from YouTube and Vimeo:

-## Embed from YouTube or Vimeo
+## Setup

 1. Find the video's ID.
 On YouTube, this is a code in the URL that looks like this: `MqlyxZiDoOA`.
 On Vimeo, it's a string of numbers in the URL like this: `75421736`.
-2. In your markdown, use the ID in either this YouTube tag:
+2. In your markdown, use the ID:

     {% raw %}

-    `{% include youtube id="MqlyxZiDoOA" %}`
+    `{% include video id="MqlyxZiDoOA" %}`

-    or this vimeo tag:
+    YouTube is the default, so for Vimeo you also need to specify the host:

-    `{% include vimeo id="75421736" %}`
+    `{% include video id="75421736" host="vimeo" %}`
     {% endraw %}

 This will embed the video like this for YouTube:

-{% include youtube id="MqlyxZiDoOA" %}
+{% include video id="MqlyxZiDoOA" %}

 and this for Vimeo:

-{% include vimeo id="75421736" %}
+{% include video host="vimeo" id="75421736" %}

 ## Cover images

-In web output, when a user is online, we can automatically fetch the video cover image for YouTube videos.
+In web output, when a user is online, the HTML will automatically fetch the video cover (aka thumbnail) image for YouTube videos.
 This isn't currently possible with Vimeo.

-So it's best to specify an image to use as the cover image by adding an `image` parameter to the tag, like this:
+So it's best to add an image yourself, and specify it as the cover image by adding an `image` parameter, like this:

 {% raw %}
 ```
-{% include youtube
+{% include video
     id="MqlyxZiDoOA"
-    image="peppa.jpg"
+    image="peppa-pig.jpg"
 %}
 ```
 {% endraw %}

 Save the image file to your book's images folders [in the usual way](../images/adding-image-files.html).

 ## Custom classes